VanDagon/Translator-C-/README.md

 WORK IN PROGRESS

-Basic translator using demo.wb as dictionary.
+Basic translator.

-Takes input through stdin, replaces every word with the corresponding word in another language using demo.wb dictionary.
+Takes input through stdin, replaces every word with the corresponding word in another language using .wb dictionary.
 Gives the output in stdout.

 TO DOs: